 Recruitment marketing has come a long way since job boards had they heyday.
 From social to mobile to content and now inbound marketing.
 But what exactly is inbound marketing and why is it important to staffing and recruitment agencies?

 To get some answers I had a chat with our friend David Smooke who is an expert in this field and a featured author of this site.
-You can listen to the audio podcast on iTunes and Soundcloud (embed below) or keep reading for a summary of our conversation, a longer version is available at Link Humans.
+You can listen to the audio podcast below and be sure to subscribe to the Employer Branding Podcast.
 Questions by me, answers by David.

 What is inbound marketing and why is it so important?